-In fact, those private sector advancements have been “facilitated in many ways, and many times, by federal investment,” said Matthew Quinn, senior advisor for health information technology at the Health Resources and Services Administration.
-At the Cloudera Government Forum in Washington D.C., Quinn added that the maturation of analytic capabilities at the everyday doctor’s office or health center is also driven by federal requirements or incentives.
+In fact, those private sector advancements have been “facilitated in many ways, and many times, by federal investment,” said Matthew Quinn, senior adviser for health information technology at the Health Resources and Services Administration.
+At the Cloudera Government Forum in Washington D.C., Quinn added the maturation of analytic capabilities at the everyday doctor’s office or health center is also driven by federal requirements or incentives.

 For instance, the government encourages the use of electronic health records and health information exchange and works with the private sector to implement standards to facilitate new technologies.
 HRSA’s support and programs for technical assistance have also allowed health centers to be early adopters of telehealth technologies for reasons that include hospital staffing shortage requirements and the disability of patients to travel.

-“I discover new programs at HRSA every day and my job as senior advisor is to look at those programs, work with those programs and think about how they should use technology to support their goals,” Quinn said.
+“I discover new programs at HRSA every day and my job as senior adviser is to look at those programs, work with those programs and think about how they should use technology to support their goals,” Quinn said.

-Quinn, whose background includes positions at the National Institute of Standards and Technology, the Federal Communications Commission and Intel Corporation, said he is also the point person between HRSA and other agencies.
+Quinn, whose background includes positions at the National Institute of Standards and Technology, the Federal Communications Commission and Intel Corp., said he is also the point person between HRSA and other agencies.
 He works with both the public and private sector on the use of health technology.

 “I learn new things every day that I bring back to HRSA and try to make happen,” he added.
 Because HRSA is an operational agency, those 90 programs aren’t often focused on how they interact with other programs in the agency and the outside world.
 “So I have to be very mindful of that role and not disrupting what they’re doing, but thinking about how they work and helping them work better,” Quinn said.